BradJonesLLC/docker-drupal/README.md

 ## Purpose
 This script is intended for one-time, initial scaffolding of a new [Drupal 8](http://drupal.org) project, which would then be self-contained.
-It uses the [drupal-project](https://github.com/drupal-composer/drupal-project) to pull in Drupal core, and provides additional helpful Docker-focused functionality.
+It uses a `composer.json` file derived from [drupal-project](https://github.com/drupal-composer/drupal-project) to pull in Drupal core, and provides additional helpful Docker-focused functionality.
 The drupal-project `composer.json` file and helper scripts can then be used to manage core updates, contrib modules and more.
 Drupal 8, with its robust exportable configuration